panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2019-08-14_ESS_Weekly.md

 ### Linda access to Jira
 It seems Linda has wrong credentials to access the Jira board

 ## Updates
 * Linda's student Tommy from KU is succesfully using the new Wiki at https://ucphmediawiki.esss.dk/ucph/index.php/Main_Page
 *  Durging the summer a number of adjustments to modules etc. have been implemented.
 * DST 'PaNOSC' employee arrived.
 * iFitlab was demoed and licensing (Matlab) issues discussed.
 * Connections to WP4 data analysis and WP5 simulation are evident.
+* Jesper on paternity leave from September 1st.
+Kareem / Alexandre will fill in.
+(Kareem back mid September.)

 # Actions
 - [ ] Jesper: Add Linda to Jira board